armory/docs/content/en/docs/armory-admin/aws/aws-dr.md

 - Less downtime for patching and maintenance
 - Support for [cross-region replication](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Replication.CrossRegion.html)

-Note the following guidelines about Spinnaker storage and caching:
+Note the following guidelines about Armory storage and caching:

 * S3 buckets should be set up with cross-region replication turned on.
 See [Replication](https://docs.aws.amazon.com/AmazonS3/latest/dev/replication.html) in the AWS documentation.
 * Consider the following if you plan to use Aurora MySQL:
     - [Replicating Amazon Aurora MySQL DB Clusters Across AWS Regions](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/AuroraMySQL.Replication.CrossRegion.html)
     - [Encrypting Aurora databases](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Encryption.html)
     - [Backing up and Restoring Aurora clusters](https://docs.aws.amazon.com/AmazonRDS/latest/AuroraUserGuide/Aurora.Managing.Backups.html)
 * Redis - Each service should be configured to use its [own Redis](https://www.spinnaker.io/setup/productionize/caching/externalize-redis/#configure-per-service-redis).
-With Spinnaker services configured to use a relational database or S3 as a permanent backing store Redis is now used for caching.
+With Armory services configured to use a relational database or S3 as a permanent backing store Redis is now used for caching.
 For disaster recovery purposes it is no longer required that Redis is recoverable.
 A couple things to note are:
     - Gate - Users will need to login again
     - Fiat - Will need to sync user permissions and warmup
     - Orca - Will lose pending executions